-- 1. It creates a new class of covered offices to which the measure applies; - 2.
-It creates a new all-candidate primary ballot, which includes every party and every unaffiliated candidate;
+- 1. It creates a new class of covered offices to which the measure applies - 2.
+It creates a new all-candidate primary ballot, which includes every party and every unaffiliated candidate.

-- 3. It allows all candidates to petition on to the primary election ballot; - 4.
-It reduces the number of signatures required to petition onto the primary ballot; - 5.
-It creates a new definition of "primary election" for covered office, in which a primary election voters do not choose political party nominees, but rather narrow the number of candidates who can advance to the primary election; - 6.
-It limits the general ballot election to the top four vote-getters and the newlydefined primary election; and - 7.
-It creates a new method of counting votes in the general election, by adopting instant runoff voting.
+- 3. It allows all candidates to petition on to the primary election ballot. - 4.
+It reduces the number of signatures required to petition onto the primary ballot. - 5.
+It creates a new definition of "primary election" for covered office, in which a primary election voters do not choose political party nominees, but rather narrow the number of candidates who can advance to the primary election. - 6.
+It creates and instant runoff voting system for the primary election. - 7.
+In some instances, it mandates that the top two finishers to advance to the general election, while in other instances it mandates that the top four finishers advance.

 This matter contains several, incongruous subjects.
 First and foremost, it reworks the primary election.
-It changes the very nature of the primary, from selecting party nominees to instead narrowing the number of general election candidates to four.
+It changes the very nature of the primary, from selecting party nominees to instead narrowing the number of general election candidates to two or four.
 It allows non-party candidates on the primary ballot, and it limits general election candidates to the top four finishers in the primary.